KushAnchalia/pika_move_Apto/README.md

 # Getimg API Key (for image generation)
 GETIMG_API_KEY=your_getimg_api_key_here
 ⚠️ Do not commit .env files.
-Add it to .gitignore to keep secrets safe.
+Add them to .gitignore to keep secrets safe.

 C. Run the Backend Server
-With the virtual environment activated:
+With the virtual environment activated, run:

 bash
 Copy code
 python ai-worker/server.py
-The backend should now be running at http://localhost:4000.
+The backend will be running at: http://localhost:4000.

 2. Frontend Setup (Node.js)
-The frontend is a React application for file selection and results display.
+The frontend is a React application that handles file selection and displays results.

 A. Install Dependencies
 bash